Danesh1520/Machine_learning/README.md

 ### 5. Explainable AI (XAI)
 - Use SHAP (SHapley Additive exPlanations) to explain model predictions
+- Use LIME (Local Interpretable Model-Agnostic Explanations) to explain each individual prediction.
 - Visualize feature importance and contributions to predictions

 ## Usage